rybafish/rybafish.github.io/tips.md

 * Sinle click in chart area will redraw the chart without refresh
 * Right mouse click in the chart area shows some potentiously useful options, try it!
 * Pay attention to status bar, all requests that are expected to be long (network) put some message in the status bar

+### SQL Console Tabs
+* select top NNN automaticaly adjusts the limit so you can get more result rows than configured
+* ctrl+up ctrl+down, mowes current line
+* ctrl+d duplicates current line or selection